threedworld-mit/tdw/Documentation/python/robot_creator.md

 _This is a static function._

-Check the Editor log for errors.
+_Returns:_  The name of the .unitypackage file.

 ***